Notebook insurance theft protection abroad

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Risk analysis: Realistically assess theft abroad
+Risk analysis: realistically assess theft abroad

-Optimising contract details: Choosing the right plan
+Optimising contract details: choosing the right tariff

 • Inclusion of simple theft and robbery.